QuatreCentQuatre/validateMe/README.md

  - name (String)

 This function will return the wanted field based on its name.

+###updateMask(fieldName, method, methodParams)
+Parameters:
+ - fieldName (The name of the masked field that needs to be updated)
+ - method (The IMask method that need to be run on the mask currently applied)
+ - methodParams (Params needed to be pass to the function)

+This function will update the iMask object options

 ###validate()
 This function will validate all fields added previously.